-The traditional definition is “a point, step or procedure at which controls can be applied and a food safety hazard (biological, chemical, physical or radiological) can be prevented, eliminated or reduced to acceptable levels.”
-They are focused on process flow and processing parameters within a facility.
-It is considered an absolute control and is tied to a specific hazard and step in the process.
-This is the only one that requires you to designate a critical limit.
+The traditional definition of a CCP is “a point, step or procedure at which controls can be applied and a food safety hazard (biological, chemical, physical or radiological) can be prevented, eliminated or reduced to acceptable levels.”
+CCPs integrate into the process flow and processing parameters within a facility.
+They’re considered absolute controls and are always tied to a specific hazard and step in the process.
+That’s the only one requiring a critical limit designation.

 - pH level

-These are food safety programs and practices put in place to address the role that the production environment plays in producing safe food products.
-They are general control measures that may or may not be measurable and therefore are often not monitored and documented at the same level as CCPs.
-They are not specific to one step in the process and do not control a specific hazard like CCPs do.
-They ensure that the environment is maintained in a hygienic manner to reduce food safety risk.
-You will need to document how these programs are managed.
+Food safety practices and programs are in place to address the production environment’s role in safe food production.
+They’re a set of general control measures that may or may not be measurable.
+Therefore, monitoring and documenting them are often not at the same level as CCPs.
+They aren’t specific to one step in the process and do not control a specific hazard as CCPs do.
+They ensure that the environment is maintained hygienically to reduce food safety risks.
+You’ll need to document the management process for these programs.

 - Pest control

-An OPRP is a prerequisite program that controls a significant hazard.
-It is a control measure that has been deemed crucial, but not considered a CCP (not an absolute control or can be managed upstream from the CCP).
+An OPRP is a prerequisite program responsible for controlling a significant hazard.
+It’s a control measure that’s crucial but isn’t considered.
+The main reason is that a CCP is not an absolute control and can be managed upstream from the CCP.
 OPRPs are identified through risk assessments.
-You will need to determine what can be measured and then determine how.
-They should be treated just like a CCP (identify, monitor, verification, corrective actions, recordkeeping, etc) but you won’t need to define a critical limit.
-And they may not target a specific source of the hazard but should reduce the likelihood of exposure to the hazard or other contamination sources.
+Treat them just like a CCP (to identify, monitor, verification, corrective actions, record keeping, and the like), but defining a critical limit isn’t necessary.
+You’ll need to determine what can be measured and then determine how.
+OPRPs may not target a specific hazard source but reduce the likelihood of hazard exposure or other contamination sources.

 - Temperature control

-- Pest e-monitoring: device installed on top of the bait station that instantly sends a signal to a facility device to alert that pest activity is occurring
+- Pest e-monitoring: A device installed on top of a bait station that sends a signal instantly to a facility device that alerts when pest activity is occurring

-Smart ID badges: zone movement monitoring, hand sanitizing monitoring by location or interval, and bathroom/hand wash monitoring
+- Smart ID badges: Bathroom and or hand wash monitoring, hand sanitizing monitoring by location or interval, and zone movement monitoring